benhowell/benhowell.github.com/_drafts/invocation-matters.md

  * when not needing a guarantee that an event or message will be acted upon in a timely manner.

- * when one entity needs to notify another entity or entities of an event but doesn't require a reponse.
+ * when one entity needs to notify another entity or entities of an event but doesn't require a response.

- * when publishers and consumers of various subsystems within your application are not impedence mismatched.
+ * when publishers and consumers of various subsystems within your application are not impedance mismatched.

  * when global consumers are needed (e.g. loggers).
 <br/>